EDBC-REPO-NPM/molly-state/README.md

 ## License

-observer-js is licensed under the MIT License.
+molly-state is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.